Projective completions of graded unipotent quotients: Quotients by linear algebraic groups with externally graded unipotent radicals

+\begin{rmk} Even if the algebra of $H$-invariant sections of powers of $L$ is finitely generated and condition \eqref{eq:sss} is satisfied, the projective schemes $X \wenv H = (X \times \PP^1) \env \hat{H}$ and $X \env H$ are not in general isomorphic to each other, although they will be birationally equivalent.
+When $\kk = \CC$ and $H=U$ is a maximal unipotent subgroup of a reductive group $G$ (or more generally the unipotent radical of a parabolic subgroup of $G$) and the linear action of $U$ on $X$ extends to $G$, then the algebra of $U$-invariant sections of powers of $L$ is finitely generated and the enveloping quotient $X \env U$ can be described using symplectic implosion \cite{GJS,KPEN}.
+When condition \eqref{eq:sss} is satisfied, there is a similar symplectic description of $X \wenv U = ({X \times \PP^1}) \env \hat{U}$, which is obtained from $X \env U$ via a symplectic cutting construction (cf. \cite{Ler}). \end{rmk}

-\begin{rmk} There is some analogy between the action of $\hat{H}$ on $X \times \PP^1$ (and on its blow-ups $\hat{X} \times \PP^1$ and $\tilde{X} \times \PP^1$ with GIT quotients which are projective completions of $X^{\hat{s},H}/H$) and the concept introduced in \cite{DK} of a reductive envelope for a linear action of a unipotent group $U$ on a projective variety $X$.
-The ingredients for a reductive envelope are a reductive group $G$ containing $U$ as a subgroup and a projective completion of $G \times^U X$ (where $G \times^U X$ is the quotient of $G \times X$ by the diagonal action of $U$ on the right on $G$ and on the left on $X$) with a linear $G$-action restricting to the given linearisation for the $U$-action on $X$.
-Similarly, given a linear action of $H$ on $X$, we could define a graded envelope to be given by a semi-direct product $\hH = H \rtimes \GG_m$ with $\GG_m$ acting by conjugation on the Lie algebra of the unipotent radical $U$ with all weights strictly positive, and inducing a central one-parameter subgroup of $R=H/U$, and a projective completion of $\hH \times^H X$ with a linear $\hH$-action restricting to the given linearisation for the $H$-action on $X$.
-When the action of $H$ on $X$ extends to an action of $\hH$, then $\hH \times^H X$ is naturally isomorphic to $\GG_m \times X$, so the action of $\hat{H}$ on $X \times \PP^1$ would give us a graded envelope for the action of $H$ on $X$.
+\begin{rmk} There is some analogy between the action of $\hat{H}$ on $X \times \PP^1$ (and on its blow-ups $\widehat{X \times \PP^1}$ and $\widetilde{X \times \PP^1}$ with GIT quotients which are projective completions of $X^{\hat{s},H}/H$) and the concept introduced in \cite{DK} of a reductive envelope for a linear action of a unipotent group $U$ on a projective scheme $X$.
+The main ingredients for a reductive envelope are a reductive group $G$ containing $U$ as a subgroup and a projective completion of $G \times^U X$ (where $G \times^U X$ is the quotient of $G \times X$ by the diagonal action of $U$ on the right on $G$ and on the left on $X$) with a linear $G$-action restricting to the given linearisation for the $U$-action on $X$.
+Similarly, given a linear action of $H = U \rtimes R$ on $X$, we can define a graded envelope to be given by a semi-direct product $\hH = H \rtimes \l(\GG_m) = U \rtimes (R \times \l(\GG_m))$ with the adjoint action of $\l:\GG_m\to \hH$ on the Lie algebra of the unipotent radical $U$ having all weights strictly positive, and a projective completion of $\hH \times^H X$ with a linear $\hH$-action restricting to the given linearisation for the $H$-action on $X$ (see \cite{BDKIII}.
+When the action of $H$ on $X$ extends to an action of $\hH$, then $\hH \times^H X$ is naturally isomorphic to $\GG_m \times X$, so the action of $\hat{H}$ on $X \times \PP^1$ gives us a graded envelope for the action of $H$ on $X$ in this sense. \end{rmk}